Welcome to the KRG at Texas A&M!

-At KRG, we aim to develop a fundamental understanding of the coupled dynamics across multiple physical domains including electromagnetic, acoustic, and thermal, reflecting both classical interactions and emergent quantum behavior within multifunctional material systems.
-We leverage this knowledge to advance nanomanufacturing technologies that enable the integration of high-frequency microelectronic and microsystem solutions, pushing the frontiers of communication and sensing.
+At KRG, we aim to develop a fundamental understanding of the coupled dynamics across multiple physical domains including electromagnetic, acoustic, photonic, and and thermal, reflecting both classical interactions and emergent quantum behavior within multifunctional material systems.
+We leverage this knowledge to advance nanoscale technologies that enable the integration of RF microelectronic and micro/nano-system solutions, advancing the frontiers of wireless communication and sensing.

 Our research bridges the atomic-scale behavior of functional materials with the system-level demands of modern electronics.
 We focus on translating fundamental material phenomena such as ferroic ordering, piezoelectricity, quantum phenomena, wave–matter coupling, and nonlinear material responses into scalable devices and integrated circuits and systems.
 By combining modeling, fabrication, and characterization, we drive innovations that impact communication, computing, and sensing.